Kainmueller-Lab/aggrigator/README.md

 ## Installation

-To install the aggrigator, clone the repository, navigate inside the directory and run the following command:
+To install the aggrigator, clone the repository and navigate inside the directory, run the following command:

 ```bash
 pip install aggrigator